abinit/abinit/doc/tutorial/compilation.md

 especially at the level of the memory requirements or in terms of parallel scalability.
 These problems are usually observed in large calculations, that is large [[natom]], [[mpw]], [[nband]].

-As a matter of fact, it does not make any sense to compile ABINIT with OpenMP if your calculations are relatively small.
+As a matter of fact, it does not make sense to compile ABINIT with OpenMP if your calculations are relatively small.
 Indeed, ABINIT is mainly designed with MPI-parallelism in mind.
-Calculations with a relatively large number of $\kk$-points will benefit more of MPI than OpenMP, especially if the number of MPI processes divides exactly the number of $\kk$-points.
+For instance, calculations done with a relatively large number of $\kk$-points will benefit more of MPI than OpenMP, especially if the number of MPI processes divides exactly the number of $\kk$-points.
 Even worse, do not compile the code with OpenMP support if you do not plan to use threads because the OpenMP version will have an **additional overhead** due to the creation of the threaded sections.
-Remember also that increasing the number of threads does not necessarily leads to faster calculations and the same is true for MPI.
+Remember also that increasing the number of threads does not necessarily leads to faster calculations (the same is true for MPI processes).
-There's always an optimal value for the number of threads beyond which the parallel efficiency start to decrease.
+Keep in mind that there's always an **optimal value** for the number of threads (MPI processes) beyond which the parallel efficiency will start to deteriorate.
 Unfortunately, this value is strongly hardware and software dependent so you will need to benchmark the code before running production calculations.